 Cost of Antidepressants Without Insurance

-Cost of Generic and Brand Name Antidepressant Without Insurance
+Cost of Antidepressants Without Insurance (Brand Name)

-Having insurance might reduce the cost of these drugs but many plans will have prescription-specific deductibles that you’ll have to meet before the plan pays out.
+Having insurance might reduce the cost of these drugs, but many plans will have prescription-specific deductibles that you’ll have to meet before the plan pays out.
 That means you’ll be left with the whole bill for a while, and possibly all year.
-Often the best discount will come from a program like Mira’s where you can get up to 80% off the total costs, regardless of insurance.
+Often the best discount will come from a program like Mira’s, where you can get up to 80% off the total costs, regardless of insurance.

 Other Costs of Depression